amozhegov/Flask-quiz/README.md

-A small web app that displays a list of quizzes according to user's input and stores questions to the database
+A small web app that displays a list of quizzes from API according to user's input and stores data to the database

 - Recommend to use virtual environment.
 To install it: